 Employers are required by law to pay their workers fair wages for every hour they work.
-It may seem like an obvious rule, but not every employer knows it or is willing to comply with it.

-The Fair Labor Standards Act (FLSA) requires employers to pay time-and-a-half when an hourly employee works more than 40 hours in a week.
+It may seem like an obvious statement, but apparently not every employer knows or is willing to comply with this rule.
+Additionally, the Fair Labor Standards Act requires employers to pay time and a half when an employee works more than 40 hours in a week.

 West Virginia employees whose bosses take advantage of them may have options for reclaiming those unpaid wages.

-Workers at a CBD oil processing factory in a different state are seeking compensation from their employer who allegedly committed wage theft in several ways.
+Workers at a CBD oil processing factory in another state are seeking compensation from their employer who allegedly committed wage theft in several ways.
 The employees claim they were told the company did not pay overtime no matter how many hours they worked, and they routinely worked as long as 18 hours a day and 60 hours a week.
 These extra hours counted as paid time off at their regular pay rate.
 This could add up to hundreds of hours of overtime the employer did not pay them.

-Failing to pay overtime, keep records of employee hours or compensate workers for all time worked are all violations of the FLSA.
+Failing to pay overtime, keep records of employee hours or compensate for all time worked are violations of the FLSA.
 West Virginia employees should understand their rights under this law.
 An experienced attorney can provide answers and guidance to those dealing with unpaid wages and other related issues.